metacampus-org/easy-a-hackathon/README.md

-# Decentralized Student Transcript Management System
+# Decentralized Transcripting System

 A blockchain-based system for managing and verifying student academic transcripts using Algorand.
 This system enables secure, transparent, and immutable record-keeping for educational institutions while providing instant verification capabilities.

-## Short Summary (<150 chars)
+## Short Summary
-Algorand-based system for immutable, student-controlled transcripts with instant, global verification.
+A Decentralized Transcripting System for immutable, student-controlled transcripts with instant, global verification and granularity to individual Student Learning Outcomes(SLOs).

-## Full Description

 ### Problem It Solves